Biological Pest Control and Integrated Pest Management

 Bumblebees for Pollination

-The main reason they are utilized is to save time.
-In most cases, the amount of manual labor required to hand-pollinate is far too high, so bees are used instead.
-Hives are exclusively designed for crop pollination and are completely self-sustaining.
+The main reason they are utilized is to save time compared to cross-pollination.
+In most cases, the amount of manual labor required to collect pollen and hand-pollinate flowering plants is far too high, so bees are used instead.
+Hives are exclusively designed for commercial pollination and are completely self-sustaining.

-It is advisable to not open the doors to the hive until about an hour after placing in the crop.
-The bees may be agitated from all the movement.
+It is advisable not to open the doors to the hive until about an hour after placing it in the crop.
+The bees may be agitated by all the movement.
 An hour should be sufficient time for them to settle down.

 Release Rates for Bombus impatiens